 1970-1982: Modernizing the Ram

 The logo was updated again in 1970, featuring a more modern design.
-The ram's face was flipped to the right sight, and the color was removed - showcasing only a white ram with a black outline.
-This design, with some minor updates along the way, was used for over 12 years.
+The ram's face was flipped to the right side, and the color was removed, showcasing only a white ram with a black outline.
+This design, with some minor updates, was used for over 12 years.

 1983-1994: A Bolder Look